Learn how to make smoked salmon on a Pit Boss Pellet Grill!

 - If you feel any, remove them with some tweezers and discard.

-Dry Brine the Salmon
+Brine the Salmon

 - Place the baking dish in the refrigerator for at least 4-6 hours or overnight.

-Rinse, Dry, and Season the Brined Salmon
+Rinse and Dry the Brined Salmon

 - After the salmon is finished brining, take the fillets out of the tray and rinse them off really well under cold running water.

-- Pat dry with paper towels, and place them on a wire rack to air dry.
+- Pat dry with paper towels, and place them on a wire rack to air dry for 1-2 hours in the refrigerator to allow the pellicle to form on the outside.

 Start the Pit Boss Pellet Grill